ckelaid/Heart-Attack-Risk-Prediction/README.md

 #### Best Subset Selection Metrics

+After exploring the variables and their relationship, we ran a Best Subset Selection method to see what what variables were noted as significant based on BSS.

 ![Image](BSS_cp_bic_ajr2.png)

 ![Image](BSS_modeSize_CVerror.png)

-BSS suggests a model of size 11 with the following variables:
+BSS suggested a model of size 11 with the following variables:
 ![Image](BSS_11_var_model.png)